stfc/st2-cloud-pack/lib/openstack_query/README.md

 you can output the results of your query in the following ways:

-`to_list()` - output the info to a list or a dict (if grouped)
+`to_props()` - output the info to a list or a dict (if grouped)

+- will output selected props as dictionary of property name to property value for each openstack resource found

 **optional params:**

-- `as_objects`: `bool`
-    - if True will return results as Openstack Objects instead of selected for properties
-      - if group_by() was run - then the results will be a dictionary
-    - if False will return selected for results as normal

 - `flatten`: `bool`